Polkadot-Blockchain-Academy/pba-content/syllabus/0-Miscellaneous/0-Security/2-security_awareness_slides.md

     - DevOps: Cloud service/provider stickers
     - Security: Security tools and software
 - Employer
-    - Lots of brand-specific stickers can indicate affiliation to an organisation or project
+    - Lots of brand-specific stickers can indicate affiliation to an organization or project

 Cover in transit - benefit of protected device